averageflow/spring-warehouse/README.md

 To kickstart the application and all dependencies required for its operation, you should be running on a machine with Docker installed.
 Clone the project, or download the zip file with the source code from [the releases page](https://github.com/averageflow/spring-warehouse/releases) page.
+Then all you need is to run `docker-compose up`, optionally `docker-compose up -d` for daemon behaviour.

 ### Running for development

 IntelliJ IDEA is recommended for this project.
 Gradle will need to be installed.
+You can start it with `./gradlew run`.

 ### Additional information